Xhinvier07/QUICKIE-PRLRU/README.md

 ## Instructions
 To access PR-LRU calculator:
 - Clone this repository.
-- Make sure that Java is installed.
+- Make sure that at least JDK 20 is installed.
 - Compile and Run the Main class.

-Note: The program is also accessible through running the .jar file.
+Note: The program is also accessible by running the .jar file.

 ## Usage
 | PROGRAM BUTTONS    | DESCRIPTION                                       |